What is the Seita Scholarship?

 - Seita Scholars First-Year Seminar instructors and student leaders.

-- Seita Scholars peer leaders.
+- Seita Scholars peer mentors.

 - AFSCME Local 1668 and other volunteers.